 Mrs Kate Deed

-Vice Chair and Chair of Student/Performance and Curriculum Committee
+Vice Chair of Governing Board and Chair of Student Performance Curriculum & Wellbeing Committee

-I am currently the Vice Chair of Governors and Chair of the Student Performance & Curriculum Committee.
+I am currently the Vice Chair of Governors and Chair of the Student Performance Curriculum & Wellbeing Committee.
 A long-time interest of mine is Special Educational Needs and I am the named Special Needs Governor.
 Being a Governor does take commitment but it is a very rewarding way to be involved in the life of the school.
-I am also linked with the Hearing Impaired Provision, Inclusion and Safeguarding.
+I am also linked with the Hearing Impaired Provision and Inclusion.